 Pneumothorax and pneumomediastinum occur in 1 to 2% of normal neonates, probably because large negative intrathoracic forces created when the neonate starts breathing occasionally disrupt alveolar epithelium, which allows air to move from the alveoli into extra-alveolar soft tissues or spaces.

-Air leak is more common and severe among neonates with lung disease, who are at risk because of poor lung compliance and the need for high airway pressures (eg, in respiratory distress) or because of air trapping (eg, meconium aspiration syndrome [see Meconium Aspiration Syndrome]), which leads to alveolar overdistention.
+Air leak is more common and severe among neonates with lung disease, who are at risk because of poor lung compliance and the need for high airway pressures (eg, in respiratory distress) or because of air trapping (eg, meconium aspiration syndrome Meconium Aspiration Syndrome Intrapartum meconium aspiration can cause inflammatory pneumonitis and mechanical bronchial obstruction, causing a syndrome of respiratory distress.
+Findings include tachypnea, rales and rhonchi... read more ), which leads to alveolar overdistention.

 Pulmonary interstitial emphysema is leakage of air from alveoli into the pulmonary interstitium, lymphatics, or subpleural space.
-It usually occurs in infants with poor lung compliance, such as those with respiratory distress syndrome (see Respiratory Distress Syndrome in Neonates) who are being treated with mechanical ventilation, but it may occur spontaneously.
+It usually occurs in infants with poor lung compliance, such as those with respiratory distress syndrome Respiratory Distress Syndrome in Neonates Respiratory distress syndrome is caused by pulmonary surfactant deficiency in the lungs of neonates, most commonly in those born at < 37 weeks gestation.
+Risk increases with degree of prematurity... read more who are being treated with mechanical ventilation, but it may occur spontaneously.
 One or both lungs may be involved, and pathology may be focal or generalized within each lung.
 If dissection of air is widespread, respiratory status may acutely worsen because lung compliance suddenly is reduced.

 Chest x-ray shows a variable number of cystic or linear lucencies in the lung fields.
 Some lucencies are elongated; others appear as enlarged subpleural cysts ranging from a few millimeters to several centimeters in diameter.

-Pulmonary interstitial emphysema may resolve dramatically over 1 or 2 days or persist on x-ray for weeks.
-Some infants with severe respiratory disease and pulmonary interstitial emphysema develop bronchopulmonary dysplasia (BPD—see Bronchopulmonary Dysplasia (BPD)), and the cystic changes of long-standing pulmonary interstitial emphysema then merge into the x-ray picture of BPD.
+This syndrome may resolve dramatically over 1 or 2 days or persist on x-ray for weeks.
+Some infants with severe respiratory disease and pulmonary interstitial emphysema develop bronchopulmonary dysplasia Bronchopulmonary Dysplasia (BPD) Bronchopulmonary dysplasia is chronic lung disease of the neonate that typically is caused by prolonged ventilation and is further defined by age of prematurity and extent of supplemental oxygen... read more (BPD), and the cystic changes of long-standing pulmonary interstitial emphysema then merge into the x-ray picture of BPD.

-Treatment is mainly supportive.
-For mechanically ventilated infants, lowering tidal volume and airway pressure by switching to a high-frequency oscillatory ventilator or high-frequency jet ventilator may help.
+Treatment of pulmonary interstitial emphysema is mainly supportive.
+For mechanically ventilated infants Mechanical Ventilation Initial stabilization maneuvers include mild tactile stimulation, head positioning, and suctioning of the mouth and nose followed as needed by Supplemental oxygen Continuous positive airway... read more , lowering tidal volume and airway pressure by switching to a high-frequency oscillatory ventilator or high-frequency jet ventilator may help.
 If one lung is significantly more involved than the other, the infant may be laid down on the side of the lung with the more severe pulmonary interstitial emphysema; this will help to compress the lung with pulmonary interstitial emphysema, thereby decreasing air leakage and perhaps improving ventilation of the normal (elevated) lung.
-If one lung is very severely affected and the other is mildly affected or uninvolved, differential bronchial intubation and ventilation of the less-involved lung also may be attempted; total atelectasis of the nonintubated lung soon results.
-Because only one lung is now being ventilated, ventilator settings and fraction of inspired O2 may need to be altered.
-After 24 to 48 h, the endotracheal tube is pulled back into the trachea, at which time the air leak may have stopped.
+If one lung is very severely affected and the other is mildly affected or uninvolved, differential bronchial intubation and ventilation of the less-involved lung also may be attempted.
+However, it can be technically challenging to selectively intubate the left main bronchus; total atelectasis of the nonintubated lung soon results.
+Because only one lung is now being ventilated, ventilator settings and fraction of inspired oxygen (FIO2) may need to be altered.
+After 24 to 48 hours, the endotracheal tube is pulled back into the trachea, at which time the air leak may have stopped.